 6. Don’t mould junior designers in your own image

-Part of caring for a JUXD is to make sure you have their back, including making sure that they’re not put under undue pressure or expectation by the people they are working with.
-Manage the expectations of the people who work with them and let colleagues know what to expect—that they might need extra time or coaching or support.
+Part of caring for a junior designer is to make sure you have their back, including making sure that a) they’re not put under undue pressure or expectation by the people they are working with, or b) they aren’t being undervalued by others.

-Caring for your junior UX designers is not an easy job, nor should it be.
+Caring effectively for junior designers is not an easy job, nor should it be.
+You are holding people’s development carefully in your hands, and this is definitely a big responsibility.
 That said, don’t forget to enjoy it!
-Effectively mentoring somebody is incredibly rewarding for all parties and, at the end of the day, having the opportunity to make a real difference and pass down your expertise to someone else is one of the best bits of mastering a craft.
+Effectively mentoring someone is incredibly rewarding – having the opportunity to make a real difference and pass down your expertise to someone else is one of the best bits of mastering a craft.

 What are your tips for mentoring junior members of the design team?
 Share in the comments!

 Pingback: Goodbye 2016, Hello 2017! | I Am Not My Pixels